- Our Organisation

-Ms Hewitt’s experience has included working corporate and middle market lending divisions of the ANZ, and managing high risk lending across Queensland, New South Wales, and the Northern Territory.
+Ms Hewitt’s experience has included working in corporate and middle market lending divisions of the ANZ and managing high-risk lending across Queensland, New South Wales, and the Northern Territory.

-In these roles Ms Hewitt has been involved in lending syndications for major Agri and community infrastructure projects and has worked to improve capability and delivery of financial services in regional centres.
+In these roles, Ms Hewitt has been involved in lending syndications for major Agriculture and community infrastructure projects and has worked to improve the capability and delivery of financial services in regional centres.

 Ms Hewitt holds a Master of Business Administration (Finance) and is a 2022 Chief Executive Women Leaders Program participant.